The Globality platform is designed, engineered, built, and tested for security every step of the way.

 Customer data is categorized and access controlled at the specific URL and API call level using a combination of authentication, authorization, and entitlement mechanisms.
 A dedicated microservice supervises each and every request by validating it against its ACL database.
 User access objects are built on-the-fly and begin their authorization lives with the lowest default-level permissions.

 Any data transferred between Globality customers and our applications over the Internet uses industry-standard encryption.
-Globality uses the latest secure cipher algorithms to encrypt all traffic in transit, such as TLS 1.2.
-Globality implements new encryption technologies as they become available while maintaining compatibility with older standards (we do not support SSL3.0 or TLS1.0).
+Globality uses the latest secure cipher algorithms to encrypt all traffic in transit, such as TLS 1.2+.
+Globality implements new encryption technologies as they become available.

-Globality encrypts all customer data at rest using industry-best encryption standards such as AES256 and strong encryption key, stored in a HSM-backed Key Management System.
+Globality encrypts all customer data at rest using AES256 and a strong encryption key, stored in an HSM-backed Key Management System.
 The keys are delivered to processes at boot time, never written into any files, and are retained in memory only while in use.
 We use FIPS 140-2-compliant hardware to store our keys.
-Whenever possible, we use native volume encryption for our storage devices and databases—including snapshots and backups.
+Globality also offers application-level encryption and CMEK options.
+Please reach out for further information on this topic.

 We fully support opportunistic TLS and will configure TLS enforcement for customers who request it.